omnect/meta-omnect/README.md

 This kind of factory reset does not ensure any data privacy.

 In order to provide higher level of privacy, the desired wipe mode can be selected.
-For this purpose, the u-boot environment variable `factory-reset` can be set to the following values:
+For this purpose, the OS bootloader environment variable `factory-reset` can be set to the following values:

 |     | Factory Reset Mode                                      | Remark                                     |
 | --- | ------------------------------------------------------- | ------------------------------------------ |